-Welcome to Chefchaouen, the blue city of Morocco.
+Welcome to Chefchouen, the blue city of Morocco.
 It’s famous for all the houses and shops painted different shades of blue.
-A magical place to get lost in with your camera!
+Here are some of the best things to do there!

-The sun beats down mercilessly, setting every color around me ablaze – and since everything is blue, I feel like I’m walking above the clouds in a mythical sky kingdom.
+The sun beats down mercilessly, setting every color around me ablaze – and since everything in Chefchouen is blue, I feel like I’m walking in a mythical sky kingdom.

 But this is no myth, it’s Chefchaouen.
 Located in Northern Morocco, the city’s signature color is a variety of calming shades of blue that lower your blood pressure in seconds.